GHGA-Training/fair-bio-practice/_episodes/10-reusable-analysis.md

 - "One single document helps to make your work more understandable, repeatable and shareable"
 ---
 ## Reusable Analysis
-(~50 min teaching)

 Data analysis and research are an iterative process.
 Experimental measurements and their analysis will guide next steps within research, e.g. identification of new targets for drug discovery, the invalidation of a target would likely make us switch to a different target for target validation.
 Or in large data, or omics experiments data is initially explored, analysis method will be adjusted and modified, and so will experimental procedures if adequate results have not been achieved.

 This so called ad-hoc analysis will only after several iterations of data exploration, retries, adjustments, and modifications to experimental procedures lead to selection of suitable analysis methods and parameters.
 One would then conduct statistical validation of results and generate final results and graphs for publications.
 This process can be difficult to track using conventional methods such as pen + paper and Excel.

 Plotting in R (or Python) is often a natural starting point to learn programming and allows to create more professional scientific plots than those available in Excel.
 Additionally, throughout ad-hoc data analysis these plots are easier to recreate, and easier to adjust for specific dimensions and journal formatting guidelines, when using code.

 ## Reusable Computing
 We have previously discussed electronic lab notebooks and their benefit in being FAIR.
 If you are working with large datasets, mathematical models, complex visualisations of your data then you might already be frustrated by having to copy and paste your figures into your electronic lab notebook after each iteration of new code (or generation in Excel).
 You might also have lost track of which code corresponded to which figure and why you changed your code last time.

 There is a simple solution to this: **Computational notebooks**

 ## Computational Notebooks - Jupyter Notebook for FAIR practices
 Computational notebooks are essentially laboratory notebooks for scientific computing.
 Instead of pasting DNA gels alongside lab protocols, researchers embed code, data and text to document their computational methods.
 A free and popular tool that is being used across disciplines is **the Jupyter notebook**.

 [Jupyter](www.jupyter.org) Notebooks are interactive web applications which allow you to type and edit lines of code in the programming languages July (Ju), Python (Py), or R, hence it's name Jupyter, and view the output (e.g. graphs or calculations) immediately.
 The huge benefit of such notebooks is that source code is mixed with documentation, thus explaining experimental setup, analysis, results of tables and plots throughout.

 What you need to do is write the code that will analyse our data, and explain the narrative behind the experiment and interpretation of the results.
 For data scientists, this format can drive exploration via interactive computing.
 This is an environment in which users execute code, see what happens, modify and repeat in an iterative process between researcher and data, in an ad-hoc way.
 As a basic principle Jupyter Notebooks run on a 'kernel' which is responsible in execution of the code.
 Generally this 'kernel' can run on your computer, additionally external servers (e.g. our BioRDM server which we use below to host our notebook) can be provided for you to store and analyse your data.
 Notebooks can also be exported as .pdf and .html files which allow easy sharing of outputs, and other tools such as [nbviewer](https://nbviewer.org/), an open-source service that allows users to render their Jupyter notebooks on GitHub in a web browser without having to install the software or any programming libraries.

 ## Working with Jupyter Notebooks

 One thing to keep in mind is that your reusable analysis with Jupyter is only ever as good as your self discipline.
 Things you want to keep in mind are:
 * document the entire decision process
 * document parameters and their significance